mendicant/mendicantuniversity.org/_posts/updates/2012-05-18-unicorns-horn-2.md

 * There will be a [town hall meeting](http://mendicantuniversity.org/activities/2012/05/24/town-hall.html) dedicated to the topic of _Defining Mendicant University's culture_.
 We plan to use this event to discuss and continue to develop our [community guidelines](https://github.com/mendicant/mendicantuniversity.org/wiki/Community-guidelines), which are a work-in-progress.

 * We will continue preparing for our first [session on technical writing](/updates/2012/05/16/preliminary-task-for-tech-writing.html), which will be taught by Gregory Brown.
-[There is alredy a preliminary assignment](http://forum.mendicantuniversity.org/discussion/17/task-for-the-upcoming-technical-writing-session) for those that want to participate, and submissions are due on May 24.
+[There is a preliminary assignment](http://forum.mendicantuniversity.org/discussion/17/task-for-the-upcoming-technical-writing-session) for those that want to participate, and submissions are due on May 24.

-* We will almost certain offer some free-form office hours, but they have not yet been scheduled.
+* We will almost certainly offer some free-form office hours, but they have not yet been scheduled.
 Keep an eye on this website, or follow [@mendicant_news](http://twitter.com/mendicant_news) if you are interested in participating.

 * The Mendicant homesteaders will continue to work on whatever needs to be done to make the new Mendicant University a wonderful place to be.
 In particular, we will continue working on documentation explaining how to get involved, and how our school works.